 Thank you for reading this.
 If you have been researching these types of products on the Internet, you will be interested in what we have to say here.

 Then there are Internet companies who sell legitimate water softeners and right along side of them they sell a "no-salt water conditioner / softener" that is nothing more than a water softener tank without a control valve on top.
 Some have an inexpensive plastic chrome cover over the tank.
 Inside these tanks are carbon and/or medias that they claim make a difference in your water.
-These systems cost between $1200 and $2000.
 The fact remains that none of these devices have been submitted for any third party validation to substantiate their claims.

 There also are companies that claim that potassium chloride is not a salt and that their systems are "no salt" water softeners.
 Potassium chloride is just a different and more expensive type of salt.
 You can use either sodium chloride or potassium chloride in any true water softener.